alexpeykov/qa-analysis-mpc/Analysis_Prompt.md

 ## Step 1: Analyze Using QA-Analysis MCP Tools

-Use the qa-analysis-server MCP tools to gather information:
+Use the qa-analysis-mcp MCP tools to gather information:

 1. **Analyze the Jira ticket** including:
    - Description and requirements